krasicxd/VSC_vs_Git/git_instruction.md

 * **git pull** - uploads changes from existing external repository
 * **git push** - uploads changes to existing external repository

+### **Pull request**

+Often used by companies to manage work on projects

+* Cmd to advise main branch on possible changes
+* Request to add changes to repository

+### Follow certain steps to make such request:

+* Create FORK from existing repository
+* Create git clone repository from your FORk
+* Create new branch and make changes
+* Add commits
+* Send finalized version back to GitHub
+* Press "Pull request" button